Postdoctoral fellowships in Social Science of Russia at the University of Wisconsin-Madison

 Fellows must devote full time to the Wisconsin Russia Project and may not accept any other major activities that require frequent and/or prolonged absence from UW-Madison during the tenure of their fellowship.

 Eligibility: Applicants must have a PhD (or equivalent degree, such as the kandidat) in hand prior to September 2021, and they must have received the degree no earlier than January 1, 2016.
 Applicants who have not yet obtained their degree but plan to do so prior to September 2021 must furnish evidence (e.g. in their letters of reference) that they are well on track to have the degree in hand by that date.
 UW-Madison doctoral candidates and those holding PhDs or other doctoral degrees from UW-Madison are ineligible.
+There are no citizenship requirements for this competition.
 We especially encourage applications from Russia-based scholars, particularly those from regions outside Moscow.
 Cover letters, CVs, and writing samples must be submitted in English.
 (Letters of recommendation may be in English or Russian.)

 Base rate (twelve-month salary): $65,000 (pre-tax).
 Fellows will also receive a modest stipend for travel to academic conferences.
 Fellows will be eligible for basic health insurance through the State of Wisconsin.
 Fellows must be prepared to cover their travel expenses to arrive in Madison for the fellowship.